1jour1vin

 Wine rated (2014 guide) 15/20 (Very good wine)

-Aniseed nose with a hint of yellow fruit, the finish is energetic and smooth.
-This is a white wine for red mullet.
+Anise-scented on the nose with a hint of yellow fruit; the finish is lively and smooth—this is a white wine perfect for red mullet.

 About the estate: